Letractively/uliweb/apps/Documents/files/url_mapping.rst

         <convertor(arguments):name>

-   ``convertor`` and ``arguments`` can be omitted. convertor can be set as: int, float, any, string, unicode, path, regex now.
+   ``convertor`` and ``arguments`` can be omitted. convertor can be set as: int, float, any, string, unicode, path now.
 Different convertor can accept different arguments.
 More details please see below section about convertor Description.
    The simplest format is ``<name>``, it'll match the stuff between ``'/'`` and ``'/'``.